sayshay/untapped_challege/README.md

   added will hurt you.
 - Don't worry if some of the instructions above seem a little vague.
 Read between the lines as much as possible; make assumptions.
-- We're only looking at the functionality of the items in the _Tasks_ list.
+- We're mainly looking at the functionality of the items in the _Tasks_ list, so don't get too caught up in other areas.
-- Don't get too caught up on the design; you won't lose any credit for not having any design.
 - Please use your best judgement before reaching out with questions, as it's very likely that any questions you have won't be of any significance in regards to what we're looking for in this assessment.

+## Submitting your project

+Once you're ready to submit your assessment, please open a Pull Request against this repository for us to evaluate.
+If needed, add any additional instructions or comments to the very top of this README file.
+Expect to discuss your solutions and additions to this assessment.